revolist/revogrid-docs/blog/javascript-gantt-chart-dependencies.md

 FS, SS, FF, and SF are the four common Gantt dependency types.
 FS means finish-to-start, SS means start-to-start, FF means finish-to-finish, and SF means start-to-finish.

-### Does RevoGantt support all four dependency types?
+### Does RevoGrid Gantt support all four dependency types?

 Yes.
-RevoGantt supports finish-to-start, start-to-start, finish-to-finish, and start-to-finish dependencies.
+RevoGrid Gantt supports finish-to-start, start-to-start, finish-to-finish, and start-to-finish dependencies.

-### Does RevoGantt support lead and lag?
+### Does RevoGrid Gantt support lead and lag?

 Yes.
-RevoGantt supports positive lag and negative lead through `lagDays`.
+RevoGrid Gantt supports positive lag and negative lead through `lagDays`.
 Positive values delay the successor.
 Negative values allow overlap.

 ### Can users edit dependencies visually?

 Yes.
-RevoGantt supports drag-to-create dependency links, hover and select states, inline delete UI, keyboard delete, and allowed dependency type filtering.
+RevoGrid Gantt supports drag-to-create dependency links, hover and select states, inline delete UI, keyboard delete, and allowed dependency type filtering.

 ### What happens when a dependency would create a cycle?

 A circular dependency is invalid schedule data.
-RevoGantt reports cycle diagnostics and rejects new dependency edits that would create a cycle before they change the Gantt store.
+RevoGrid Gantt reports cycle diagnostics and rejects new dependency edits that would create a cycle before they change the Gantt store.

 ### Can manual tasks violate dependencies?

 Manual tasks can preserve authored dates even when a dependency would schedule them differently.
 A good product should surface that as a warning so the user can decide whether to keep the manual date or resolve the conflict.

-### Is RevoGantt only for React?
+### Is RevoGrid Gantt only for React?

 No. RevoGrid is built as a Web Component and supports JavaScript, React, Vue, Angular, and Svelte.

-### When should I choose RevoGantt over a standalone Gantt suite?
+### When should I choose RevoGrid Gantt over a standalone Gantt suite?

-Choose RevoGantt when the Gantt is part of a larger editable data application and you want scheduling, dependencies, task rows, custom columns, validation, and timeline UX to share one grid-first foundation.
+Choose RevoGrid Gantt when the Gantt is part of a larger editable data application and you want scheduling, dependencies, task rows, custom columns, validation, and timeline UX to share one grid-first foundation.

 ## Final recommendation